Diaoul/subliminal/docs/dev.rst

 Languages
 ---------
-To be able to support many languages, subliminal has a :mod:`~subliminal.languages` module that contains utility functions and ISO languages code (639-1 and 639-2)
+To be able to support many languages, subliminal uses :class:`guessit.Language`, refer to guessit's documentation for more details.

-.. automodule:: subliminal.languages
-    :members:

 Tasks
 -----